HubSpot/drop/docs/intro.md

 ### Body Class

 Drop adds a class to the body whenever a drop is open.
-It defaults to `drop-open`, see the Embedding doc for more details.
+It defaults to `drop-open`.
+See the [Embedding documentation](http://github.hubspot.com/drop/overview/embedding_drop/) for more details.